 9. Encourage task creation via other channels

 We encourage each other to create Asana tasks when they're identified via another channel (i.e. in person, Slack, etc.).
 Usually, this is as simple as saying "Can you make a task in Asana and assign it to (me, yourself, another person)?"
-It's important to push new team members to create tasks so that using Asana becomes habit forming quickly.
+It's important to push new team members to create tasks so that using Asana becomes habit-forming quickly.

 10. Copy & paste templates

 Asana's templates feature is imperfect so we maintain our templates in a Google Doc.
 Often we'll post templates to a project description for quick access.
 For example, our "Onboarding and training" project includes a template of common onboarding tasks.
-A team members can copy & paste this list of tasks to create subtasks that need to be completed to onboard a new hire.
+A team member can copy & paste this list of tasks to create subtasks that need to be completed to onboard a new hire.

 11. Create recurring tasks

 Most businesses have lots of tasks that repeat a few times each year.
 It's helpful to create recurring tasks for these situations so you don't need to remember to do things.
-Examples might include "Prepare quarterly financials", "Send holiday gifts", "Test fire extinguishers", and etc. Recurring tasks are most useful when tasks repeat infrequently.
+Examples might include "Prepare quarterly financials", "Send holiday gifts", "Test fire extinguishers", etc. Recurring tasks are most useful when tasks repeat infrequently.